God? Are You There?

 As Romans 12:2 tells us, “Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.”

 The goal of The Redeemed is to provide men a supportive, communal environment where they can discuss their problems, worries, and feelings of “brokenness” without fear of being judged or censored.
-Please consider joining us for one of our live webinars.
+Please consider joining us for one of our podcasts or online small groups.

 In these challenging, uncertain times, many men feel broken and alone.
 The Redeemed aims to show them they’re not alone in their brokenness, and that God’s love and strength are available to them too—not in spite of their human failings, but because.